-Flights from Kuala Lumpur to Borneo are surprisingly cheap — often less than US $25!
+Flights from Kuala Lumpur to Borneo are surprisingly cheap—often less than $35!
 But you can save yourself a lot of time-consuming overland travel by choosing your entry point carefully.

-Surprisingly, flights to Borneo (East Malaysia) are very inexpensive.
-You'll often find specials — even on last-minute flights — to the four main cities.
-Flight prices fluctuate depending on seasons, however, with four entry-point options, you can always get into Borneo somewhere for under $30.
+Surprisingly, flights to Borneo are very inexpensive.
+You'll often find specials—even on last-minute flights—to the four main cities.
+Flight prices fluctuate depending on seasons; however, with four entry-point options, you can always get to somewhere in Borneo for under $50.

-Tip: If weather is the biggest concern, Sarawak receives less rain in the summer months, while Sabah receives less rain from January to April.
+Tip: If the weather is the biggest concern, Sarawak receives less rain in the summer months, while Sabah receives less rainfall from January to April.